Use Sleep Graphs in the Sleep tab to interpret your sleep cycles, sleep efficiency, and overall restfulness. The Oura App includes the following:

 How to Use the Nighttime Movement Graph

 The nighttime movement graph is located directly beneath your hypnogram in the Oura App's Sleep tab.
-Tap the
+Tap the icon to expand or collapse your nighttime movement graph.

 Vertical lines on the graph each represent five minute increments and correlate with movement in your sleep—the more movement, the taller the line.
 Short lines can indicate tossing and turning or general restlessness.
 Tall lines may correlate to times when you were awake.
 Compare your nighttime movement graph to the hypnogram to see which sleep stage was associated with the amount of motion.